-In the present study, we used existing scales that we theorized to reflect aspects of work-life wellness (WLW) to develop a WLW scale: a their job, more loyal to their organization, and work-life balance scale (WLB), a work enhancement of personal life scale (WEPL), and a work interference with personal life scale (WIPL; Fisher et al., 2009; Schilling, 2014; Syrek et al., 2011).
+In the present study, we used existing scales that we theorized to reflect aspects of work-life wellness (WLW) to develop a WLW scale: a work-life balance scale (WLB), a work enhancement of personal life scale (WEPL), and a work interference with personal life scale (WIPL; Fisher et al., 2009; Schilling, 2014; Syrek et al., 2011).
 We did not include personal life interaction with work in our instrument because remote workers tend to struggle with overworking rather than allowing their personal life to limit their time at work, denoting a one directional spillover (Grant et al., 2013).
-In the present study, we combined items from the three scales (WLB, WEPL, WIPL) to form a single scale to explore the possibility that work-life wellness encompasses these three domains.
+In the present study, we combined items from the three scales (WLB, WEPL, WIPL) to form a single scale to explore the possibility work-life that wellness encompasses these three domains.
 Due to the infancy of the work-life wellness construct, we avoided confirmatory and causal analyses such as path analysis.
-The purpose of creating the scale was to provide an initial exploration of the structure of work-life wellness, and to develop a practical instrument to assess work-life wellness.
+The purpose of creating the scale was to provide an initial exploration of the structure of work-life wellness, and to develop a practical instrument to assess worklife wellness.